robertdebock/robertdebock.github.io/_posts/2019-01-03-how-to-write-and-maintain-many-ansible-roles.md

 # How to write and maintain many Ansible roles

-It's great to have many code nuggest around to help you setup an environment rapidly.
+It's great to have many code nuggets around to help you setup an environment rapidly.
 Ansible roles are perfect to describe what you want to do on systems.

 As soon as you start to write more roles, you start to develop a style and way of working.
 Here are the tings I've learned managing many roles.